Carbonique/voetbalpoules/README.md

 ## cmd

-The voetbalpoules-client and Telegram client are glued together by the spf13 Cobra library.
+The voetbalpoules-client and Telegram client are glued together in the `cmd` directory commands using the spf13 Cobra library.